ctontario/slate/source/includes/_QuickSTART.md

 ```

 Adds a user to a QuickSTART site with the specified roles.
-Will update existing users if present
+Will update existing users if present.
+The site must not be completed

 ### HTTP Request